 Stripe is one of many companies that have announced plans for a 2021 IPO.
 If you are considering investing in this fintech company, here’s some information that might help you to evaluate this investment opportunity.Get started with Wealthsimple Trade.
-Sign up today and start building your portfolio with a free stock.
+Sign up today and start building your portfolio.

 What is Stripe?

 Stripe is a “software-as-a-serve” (Saas) payment processor founded in 2009.
 According to the company’s website, Stripe’s broader mission covers more than just payments, “Stripe is a technology company that builds economic infrastructure for the internet.”
 It’s through this infrastructure that businesses big and small can accept payments and manage their business online.

 Stripe is a modular payment processing platform that integrates with various software applications to make the exchange of money online more accessible.
 Companies like Lyft, Amazon, Slack, Glossier, Shopify, Zapier, and Airbnb use Stripe’s software tools to accept payments.

 The use cases for Stripe’s current technology are vast and continue to grow.
 For example, a nonprofit organization might collect money for its fundraising efforts through a salesforce app that uses Stripe to collect and organize payments.
 A freelancer could invoice a client with Stripe and collect payment electronically directly through a Stripe payment processing page launched from the invoice.
 These are just a few examples of how Stripe’s technology is being used.

 The company’s revenue model currently centers on charging customers a fixed and variable fee for every successful payment.
 Additional sources of income include: